spcurtis13/origin_point/README.md

 To use this application click on the sign-in in the uppper right hand corner of the landing page and use your Linkedin profile to login.

-These are the techologies used in this project
+These are the techologies used in this project:

 - [Next.js](https://nextjs.org)